martinstafford/daikin_d3net/hardware.md

 ## Mounting

+I bought my DTA116A51 from AliExpress, probably used.
+It came with the power supply and some cables but no housing.

-The DTA116A51, Waveshare and power supply are mounted in a case near one of the indoor units
+The DTA116A51, Waveshare and power supply are mounted in a case near one of the indoor units.

 ![Hardware Mounting](/images/hardware.png)